joakim/kay/ideas.md

 Instead of subclassing, there's cloning.
 Instead of interfaces, there's protocols.
 Inheritance becomes a question of [heredity](https://en.wikipedia.org/wiki/Heredity), not of [bestowal of rights](https://en.wikipedia.org/wiki/Inheritance).
 It's not about _ruling_, but about _synergy_, _symbiosis_, _cooperation_.
 It's not about _hierarchy_, but about being _flexible_.
 In that spirit, cloning may be done by concatenation (mixin) or delegation (prototype).

-### Not hierarchic, not necessarily anarchic, maybe holarchic?
+### Not hierarchic, nor anarchic, but maybe holarchic?

 [Hierarchy](https://en.wikipedia.org/wiki/Hierarchy#Etymology) – "rule of a high priest"
 [Anarchy](https://en.wikipedia.org/wiki/Anarchy#Etymology) – "without ruler"